 Throughout the spring and even into the last few days, we’ve been busily working on a secret project, and today we announced it to everyone at breakfast.
-Rockbrook now has a zip line!
+Rockbrook now has a camp zip line!
 Not a simple, backyard sort of thing, it’s a 450-foot long, professionally designed and built, zip line, making it one of the longest in this part of North Carolina!
 The idea came to us over the winter when we noticed several huge boulders in the woods behind the camp.
 One was high and looked like a perfect launching spot for a zip line, but getting to it meant crossing a deep chasm over a creek.
 What to do?
 Build a bridge!
 But here too, we decided to make something fun, a bridge that would swing a little and because it was high in the air, would make your feet tingle and your heart race as you crossed it.
 The bridge ended up being about 100 feet long and about 60 feet in the air as it crosses from one boulder to the other.
 The girls wear a climbing harness and helmet, and are tethered by strong rope as they cross to hook into the special dual-wheel zip line pulley.
-The ride down the cable only takes about 15 seconds, so you can imagine how fast these girls are zipping.
+The ride down the cable only takes about 15 seconds, so you can imagine how fast these camp girls are zipping.
 On the far end, across the camp over near the Junior cabins, there’s a gently sloping wooden platform that provides a soft landing.
 The person zipping just puts their feet down, and with the help of a staff member, walks up the platform to finish and unclip.
 It works great.
 Now our challenge is to let everyone in camp give it a try (if they want to) before the end of the session.
-I’m sure you’ll be seeing more photos of happy zipping children over the next few days!
+I’m sure you’ll be seeing more photos of happy zipping camp children over the next few days!

 Today Clyde took a group of Middlers and Seniors kayaking on the Tuckaseegee River, meeting up with Andria and Leland our main whitewater guides.
 The “Tuck” is a great intermediate level river for kayaking because it has plenty of rapids to challenge the girls, but also nice big eddies (calm areas behind obstacles in the river) and flat stretches for playing and instruction from the guides.
 Also today, Emily had a different group of girls backpacking in the Pisgah Forest nearby John Rock.
 With their tents, food and water, and other camping gear, they hiked in about 3 miles, spent the night and will return in the morning.